gcasanova/api-gateway/README.md

 ## Description

 Nestjs application for a GraphQL API gateway with built-in authentication.
+(WORK IN PROGRESS)

 ## Running the app